ohuc/CaffeineHealth/README.md

 ---

-Caffeine Health is a beautifully designed Android app that helps you understand how your caffeine intake affects your body throughout the day — and whether that late-afternoon espresso might cost you sleep tonight.
+Caffeine Health is a beautifully designed Android app that helps you understand how your caffeine intake affects your body throughout the day, and whether that late-afternoon espresso might cost you sleep tonight.

 Log drinks from a curated catalog, watch your active caffeine level in real time on a 24-hour curve, and get a personalized sleep forecast based on your unique metabolism.